Skip to content

 Does pet care software come with an app?

-The best tools give you a phone-native app to run the business — fast, one-handed, with a quick camera and push notifications — and the modern ones install to your home screen without an app store, because they're Progressive Web Apps (PWAs).
-A separate question is whether your clients need an app: some platforms force every owner to download one, while others (Pupline included) skip the client app entirely and just send owners a private link when there's something to do.
+The best tools give you a phone-native app to run the business: fast, one-handed, with a quick camera and push notifications, and the modern ones install to your home screen without an app store, because they are Progressive Web Apps (PWAs).
+A separate question is whether your clients need an app: some platforms force every owner to download one, while others skip the client app entirely and just send owners a private link when there is something to do.
 For a solo pro, you want a real app for yourself and no mandatory app for your clients.

 Is there free pet care business software?

 Yes, with trade-offs.
-Some tools offer a genuinely free plan, but they usually cap you at around five clients, hold back features like online payments and team access, and provide little support — and a few 'free' tools charge per invoice or take a percentage of card payments.
+Some tools offer a genuinely free plan, but they usually cap you at around five clients, hold back features like online payments and team access, and provide little support, and a few 'free' tools charge per invoice or take a percentage of card payments.
 The other kind of 'free' is a free trial of a paid product.
-Pupline uses the trial model: the complete product is free for 30 days with no card, then one flat price with every feature and no per-client fees.
+The most useful free period is a full trial with nothing held back, so you can run real work before you decide.

 How much does pet care business software cost?